abelr20/restaurant-pos/README.md

 # Point of Sale Solo Project

 ### Identify your users
+- Restaurant Waiters
-Restaurant Waiter/Manager
+- Restaurant Managers

 ### What is the problem you’re solving?
-Small restaurants need a simple, fast, functional, low cost, and subscriptionless POS solution that can compete with Micros e7, Square POS, Toast, EPOS, etc.
+Small restaurants need a simple, fast, functional, low cost, and subscriptionless POS solution

 ### Solution: Create a Point of Sale (POS) System that is
 1. Low cost, low maintenance